ninchy0/PythonDump/README.md

 # SimplePythonProjects

-These are all the simple fun python projects that i did to increase my python skill in spare time.
+These are all the dumb python code that i wrote hoping that it will increase my python skill.
+LMAO...

-#Regards,
-ninchy0.
+# Repo Created By ninchy0 (A noob Programmer/Pentester)